- Key Facts

 In partnership with Opportunity Lives, AEI, and Economic Innovation Group, the Jack Kemp Foundation hosted “Expanding Opportunity,” a special presidential-candidate forum focusing on poverty.
 This January 2016 event was the first to focus exclusively on combating poverty and expanding opportunity where it’s needed most in the United States.
 Speaker Paul Ryan and Senator Tim Scott moderated the discussions with Governor Jeb Bush, Dr. Ben Carson, Governor Chris Christie, Ms. Carly Fiorina, Governor John Kasich, and Senator Marco Rubio.

-Bob Woodson, Founder and President of Center for Neighborhood Enterprise, also attended the Kemp Forum as one of Speaker Ryan’s guests of honor.
+Bob Woodson, Founder and President of The Woodson Center, also attended the Kemp Forum as one of Speaker Ryan’s guests of honor.
 Woodson led the Speaker on a “listening and learning” tour with faith-based neighborhood healers around the country, and he promotes neighborhood-based programs to combat poverty, championing the community’s role in empowering people to become self-sufficient — rather than federal anti-poverty programs.

 You can watch some highlights from the Kemp Forum below.
 Also see Public Interest Fellow Ian Lindquist’s “An Emerging Republican Education Agenda at the Kemp Forum,” for a synopsis of the innovative education policies discussed.